abisha312/PythonFSE_Abisha/SeleniumBasics/AbishaEunice/written_exercises/handson_02.md

 QA participates in requirement review meetings before development begins to identify ambiguous, incomplete, or conflicting requirements.

-**Course Management API Example**
+**Course Management API Application**

-Before development starts, QA reviews the requirements for the `POST /api/courses/` endpoint to ensure validation rules are clearly defined, such as mandatory fields, maximum course name length, unique course codes, and valid credit ranges.
+QA reviews the requirements for the `POST /api/courses/` endpoint to ensure validation rules are clearly defined, such as mandatory fields, maximum course name length, unique course codes, and valid credit ranges before coding begins.

 ---